Summers in India are every beauty conscious person's nightmare

 It's time to raid the kitchen and follow some grandma's tips

-Comments"Shall I compare thee to a summer's day," said Shakespeare in his sonnet.
+"Shall I compare thee to a summer's day," said Shakespeare in his sonnet.
 Clearly, when he said this, he didn't have the Indian summers in mind.
 Summers in India are getting hotter year-by-year, meaning every beauty conscious person's nightmare.
-The sun tans the skin severely, hot winds cause skin damage and the dust and grime clog the pores.
+The sun tans the skin severely, pollution, hot winds and toxins cause skin damage and the dust and grime clog the pores.
 Beauty products abound in the market, each claiming to be the best for you.
 But, hold on!
 Before you loosen your purse strings for those oh-so expensive products, it's time to raid the kitchen and follow some grandma's tips.
+Bring kitchen ingredients to your rescue and ensure a flawless skin.
+These treasures shouldn't be missed out on.
+Make sure you follow them religiously to help make your skin healthy and glowing.
+Before getting your hands on the commercial products, make sure you use these handy home remedies that will come to your rescue, especially during summers.

 Don't forget to apply sunscreen, at least 30 SPF, before you step out in the sun.

-Another remedy to treat tanning is quite easy.
+5. Another remedy to treat tanning is quite easy and quick.
 Make a paste of raw milk and gram flour.
-Add a few drops of lemon juice and apply on the face.
+Add a few drops of lemon juice and apply on the face in a circular motion.
 Wait till it dries off somewhat, then wash it off.
-Lemon juice alone acts as a natural bleacher.
+Lemon juice alone acts as a natural bleacher, which may also help even your tone.
 But, it dries the skin.
-Therefore, make sure you apply a lot moisturiser after that.
+Therefore, make sure you apply a lot moisturiser after that to get a flawless skin.

-Aloe vera is also a great remedy for summers.
+6. Aloe vera is also a great remedy for summers.
 Freeze aloe vera juice into small cubes.
-You can use these frozen aloe vera juice cubes to rub your face when you come in from the sun, or before you apply make-up and even at night.
+You can use these frozen aloe vera juice cubes to rub on your face when you come in from the sun, or before you apply make-up and even at night.
 It will leave your face fresh and glowing.
+Aloe vera contains two hormones, namely auxin and gibberellins.
+These two hormones are responsible for providing anti-inflammatory properties that reduce skin inflammation.
+It has known to cure chronic skin problems like eczema.

-Banana is another very skin friendly fruit.
+7. Banana is another very skin friendly fruit.
 Mash a banana to pulp and add some milk or egg white to it.
 Apply it evenly on your face and keep it for about 20 minutes.
 Then wash it off with cold water.
 Get ready to have a smooth skin.
+Banana contains moisture, potassium and vitamins E and C that are responsible for promoting clear glowing skin.
+Make sure you use this pack regularly to ensure a perfectly flawless skin.

-Rose water is a good friend of our skin during summers.
+8. Rose water is a good friend of our skin during summers.
 You can dab it on the face using a cotton ball in order clean and cool the face.
 Alternatively, you could spray rose water on your face for an instant fresh look.
+Rose water has anti-inflammatory properties that can help reduce the redness of irritated skin, get rid of acne and eczema.
+It is known to be a great cleanser and aids in removing oil and dirt from the skin.

-Papaya is another wonderful option for your skin.
+9. Papaya is another wonderful option for your skin.
 Mash papaya to make a paste and add some lemon juice to it.
 Apply the paste on your face and leave it on for 20 minutes.
 You could also add egg white and honey to the papaya paste and apply it for 20 minutes.
 And, that's it.
 Get ready for a soft and glowing skin.
+Papaya helps nourish the skin; thanks to the presence of vitamin A and papain enzyme, it may help remove dead skin cells and inactive proteins, thus replenishing your skin.

-Watermelon juice, coconut juice and cucumber juice are known for their cooling properties.
+10. Watermelon juice, coconut juice and cucumber juice are known for their cooling properties.
 Apply these juices regularly on your face to calm your skin from the outside heat.
+Watermelons contain vitamin A, B6 and C along with being packed with lycopene and amino acids, all combining to contribute towards healthy skin.
+Do not just apply, but also drink these juices regularly to ensure a flawless skin.

 Watermelon juice is known to have cooling properties.